 3 Professional Smoke Removal Methods

-Along with the visible damage a fire may do to your Lakeland, FL, business, there is also smoke damage to consider.
+Along with the visible damage a fire may do to your Lakeland, FL business, there is also smoke damage to consider.
 If the smoke cleaning isn’t done right, it may mean years of a lingering odor.
 Unfortunately, traditional cleaning methods often aren’t enough to get rid of the smell.
 When you trust the restoration of your business to a fire damage and mitigation company, you can count on the most innovative equipment to be used.
-Below are five methods commonly used.

 Designed to remove tiny pollutants from the air, scrubbers have a filtration system that takes in air and passes it through a filter, which is typically a HEPA filter.
 Once it goes throw, clean air is released back into the environment.
 As the process continues, the clean hair mingles with the smoky air to make it less dense.
 The speed that it works depends on the initial density, size of the room and ventilation.